Skip to content

 Your EFP List NFT specifies a List Storage Location where the List Records are stored, which can be one of the following:

-• Ethereum L1 smart contract address
+• Ethereum L1 smart contract

-• Ethereum L2 smart contract address
+• Ethereum L2 smart contract

 • CCIP-read pointers for off-chain storage (future)

-The List Storage Location itself (the smart contract or off-chain system) must specify a Manager role, typically an Ethereum account that is able to edit the List Records.
+The List Storage Location itself (the smart contract or off-chain system) must specify a Manager role, an Ethereum account that is able to edit the List Records.
 Typically, the Manager will be the same Ethereum account as the Owner and User roles of the EFP List NFT, but they can be different.

 List Records